Research Conducted at Veterans Affairs (VA)

 - By marking the VA as a research site, the ERICA continuing review application requires an additional page to address VA participant enrollment status.

-- IRB Documentation of Waiver of HIPAA Authorization for Research – if you are requesting a waiver of authorization in ERICA, complete the top half of this form and attach it under “Other Documents.”
+- If requesting a waiver of authorization in ERICA, the VA IRB Documentation of Waiver of HIPAA Authorization for Research (VA Form 10-0521) should be submitted.
+See the Forms and Templates page to download a copy.
+Complete the top half of this form and attach it under “Other Documents” in ERICA.
 The IRB staff will complete all remaining sections of the form.

 - Additional paperwork is required outside of the ERICA system in order to secure VA